Skip to content

 Overview

-The on_entity_change trigger provides simple, declarative entity state monitoring for animations.
-Unlike rule-based animations, this is designed for straightforward reactive animations on individual overlays without complex condition logic.
+The on_entity_change trigger provides declarative entity state monitoring for animations defined directly in a card overlay's animations array.
+It is designed for common reactive animations on a single overlay without needing a separate rule definition.

 Basic Usage